openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 OpenWebMail ReadMe Document
 $Id: readme.txt 349 2009-04-27 07:26:53Z ateslik $

-Open WebMail is a webmail system based on the Neomail version 1.14 from Ernie Miller.
+OpenWebMail is a webmail system based on the Neomail version 1.14 from Ernie Miller.

-Open WebMail is targeted on dealing with very big mail folder files in a memory efficient way.
+OpenWebMail is targeted on dealing with very big mail folder files in a memory efficient way.
 It also provides many features to help users to switch from Microsoft Outlook smoothly.

 FEATURES
 ---------
-Open WebMail has the following enhanced features:
+OpenWebMail has the following enhanced features:

 For Users: